 The main sign of infertility is the inability for a couple to get pregnant.
 There may be no other obvious symptoms.

 In some cases, an infertile woman may have irregular or absent menstrual periods.
-Rarely, an infertile man may have some signs of hormonal problems, such as changes in hair growth or sexual function.
+An infertile man may have signs of hormonal problems, such as changes in hair growth, sexual function, reduced sexual desire, or problems with ejaculation.
+He may also have small testicles or a swelling in the scrotum.

 When to see a doctor

-In general, don't be too concerned about infertility unless you and your partner have been trying regularly to conceive for at least one year.
-Talk with your doctor earlier, however, if you're a woman and:
+In general, you may consider seeing a doctor about infertility if you and your partner have been trying regularly to conceive for at least one year.
+You may consider being seen earlier if you're a woman and:

 - You're age 35 to 40 and have been trying to conceive for six months or longer